zerasul/mdbook_en/10physics/pyshics.md

 ## Arithmetic on Motorola 68000

-We are going to start talking about the Motorola 68000 processor; because this is the main processor of the Sega Mega Drive and although it also has a Zilog Z80 processor, we will focus on the Motorola.
+We are going to start talking about the Motorola 68000 processor; because it is the main processor of the Sega Mega Drive and although it also has a Zilog Z80 processor, we will focus on the Motorola.
 Remember that you can see more information about the architecture and operation of these processors in Sega Mega Drive in chapter 3.

 In this section we will show how some arithmetic operations are performed and how they can be performed more efficiently.